sophgn/linnstrument-firmware/README.md

 8) set note lights

-9) set to 31edo Bosanquet
+9) set to 31edo Bosanquet (row offset 3, column offset 5)
-10) set to 41edo Kite guitar
+10) set to 41edo Kite guitar (row offset 13, column offset 2)
+11) reset to 12edo

 The anchor pad is a specific pad or cell that doesn't change pitch when you change the notes per octave.
 The anchor pad chooser displays the row and column of the current anchor pad, e.g. R3C6 means row 3 (from the top) and column 6.
 To choose a new anchor pad, tap the blue "R3C6" and then tap any pad.
 Change the anchor cents to detune the entire Linnstrument.

-When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE display shows 2 extra rows for transposing by edosteps.
+When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE display shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).

 There are 4 new functions for switches 1 & 2 and footswitches 1 & 2: